JoeMartin98/Portfolio/README.md

 ### Career Goals
 My ambition is to be able to become apart of a productive games team, creating new and innovative game experiences, and developing my personal and professional skills in the computing field.

 ### University
-During my first 2 years at University, I have learned skills around:
-•	Web
-•	Math in computing
-•	AI
-•	Graphics
-•	Game design/programming
+•	Image Processing using MATLAB - Object recognition, interpolation and smoothing filters.
+•	Robotics -                      ROS/Python Programming - Visual object searching and obstacle avoidance.
+•	Procedural Content Generation - Diorama Unity + Blender Project - Landscape, buildings, animation.
+•	Physics -                       C++ PhysX Project
+•	Advanced Games Programming -    C++ Urho3D Project - Boids Implementation + space combat game.
 •	C++ and Unity
-•	Group project – Working with a team of 3 other students, to create a game
+•	Group project – Working with a team of 3 other students, to create a game All work from the above shall be provided in the project repository.

+### Research/Dissertation
+•       An investigation into the effect of automation in vehicles on user perception and driving ability
+•       1 Year project
+•       Written in Unity
+•       Thesis in Project Repository

 ### Work Experience/History
 •	2 weeks during high School